 Place in a warm place to rise for two hours.

-Remove from the bowl once doubled in size and knead for approximately for 10 minutes to ensure the dough is no longer sticky (stretch it out and sprinkle flour over it to ensure it gets to the center of the bread).
+Once doubled in size, remove and knead for approximately for 10 minutes to ensure the dough is no longer sticky.

 Place in the oven and bake for 35-40 minutes or until brown and it sounds hollow in the center.